Francisco Villaruz Jr.

 Francisco Hernandez Villaruz Jr. (born June 8, 1943) is a Filipino justice.
 He was appointed on October 5, 2011, by President Benigno Aquino III as Presiding Justice of the Sandiganbayan replacing Justice Edilberto Sandoval who retired last June 20, 2011.
-Justice Villaruz has been an Associate Justice of the Sandiganbayan since 2001.
-He took his oath before Supreme Court Chief Justice Renato C. Corona last October 12, 2011.
+Justice Villaruz has been an associate justice of the Sandiganbayan since 2001.
+He took his oath before Supreme Court Chief Justice Renato C. Corona on October 12, 2011.

-His most notable case was the Plunder trial of former President Joseph Estrada, being a member of the Sandiganbayan Special Division that convicted the former President of plunder.
+His most notable case was the plunder trial of former President Joseph Estrada, being a member of the Sandiganbayan Special Division that convicted Estrada of plunder.

 Profile

 Villaruz's parents are Francisco Villaruz of Nueva Ecija and Consuelo Hernandez-Villaruz of Malabon.
 He is married to lawyer Teresita M. Villaruz.
 They have one child: Lawyer Carlos M. Villaruz.

 Villaruz finished his elementary (1955) and high school education (1959) at the Ateneo de Manila University.
-He obtained his B.S. in Political Science degree from the Ateneo de Manila University in 1963 and his Bachelor of Laws degree from the University of the Philippines, where he graduated third in his class in 1967.
+He obtained his B.S. in Political Science degree from the Ateneo de Manila University in 1963 and his Bachelor of Laws degree from the University of the Philippines College of Law, where he graduated third in his class in 1967.
 He passed the Philippine Bar Examination of August 1967 with bar rating of 84.6%.

-Villaruz worked in the private sector for almost four decades before being appointed Associate Justice of the Sandiganbayan in 2001.
+Villaruz worked in the private sector for almost four decades before being appointed associate justice of the Sandiganbayan in 2001.
 He is known for his professionalism and diligence, proof of which are the six decisions and 100 resolutions that he renders every month, and his 99 percent affirmance rating.
-A respected expert in his field, Villaruz was also Bar Examiner in Criminal Law in 2004 and an MCLE Lecturer.
+A respected expert in his field, Villaruz was also Bar Examiner in Criminal Law in 2004 and an MCLE lecturer.

-Erap Plunder Trial

-Villaruz is included in the 3-justices panel who tried the anti-graft court's special division on the Erap plunder case.
-The Sandiganbayan, has 90 days or until mid-September 2007 to decide the case of former President Joseph Ejercito Estrada, but the decision could be issued much sooner than that.
-Villaruz was candidate for the vacant post of Supreme Court Associate Justice, duly nominated by the JBC for the vacancy due to retirement of Angelina Sandoval-Gutierrez.